Heart and Vascular Care

 Aortic valve surgery at Sharp.

-Cardiothoracic surgeons at Sharp Memorial Hospital perform aortic valve replacements with "open heart" surgery.
+Cardiothoracic surgeons perform aortic valve replacements with "open heart" surgery.
 During this procedure, an incision is made down the middle of the breastbone (called a median 1st sternotomy) to provide direct access and visualization to the heart.
 During surgery the patient is placed on a heart-lung bypass machine to oxygenate the blood while the heart is stopped to safely replace the valve.
 Once the valve is replaced the chest cavity is closed and the patient recovers in the hospital for about five days.
 The procedure takes between two and four hours to complete.

 Some patients may be unable to undergo traditional "open-heart" surgery because of age, history of heart disease, frailty or other health issues.
 Transcatheter aortic valve replacements may be an appropriate alternative.
 This procedure allows interventional cardiologists to replace a diseased aortic heart valve by placing a balloon-expandable heart valve into the body through a catheter inserted through a small incision in the thigh.